amanG251314/Twitter_Disaster_/README.md

 So, This is a appraoch of classification of tweets whether they are indicating disaster or normal.

 ****************************************************************************************************************************************
-Aman Patkar \n
+Aman Patkar
-Indian Institute of Technology Jammu \m
+Indian Institute of Technology Jammu
 LinkedIn:- https://www.linkedin.com/in/aman-patkar-086368159/